aconbere/anders.conbere.org/content/blog/olympus-35sp-repair/index.md

 <img src="olympus-35sp-intake.jpg">

-The Camera other than the known flaws was in very good condition.
+The Camera, other than the known flaws was in very good condition.
 The big things worked, all the controls moved smoothly, the apertures all worked, the shutter moved cleanly, focus was set correctly, etc.

 I built a little system for measuring shutter speeds.
 It's pretty simple, a laser, a photo diode, and a little samd21 microcontroller that measures the time between when it sees the laser and when it goes away.
 Using this system this camera had very accurate shutter speeds on top of it all.